vonfalk/storm-javavis/doc/05-Libraries/02-GUI/index.md

 In case some other hardware shows issues in Storm, it is possible to use the `STORM_RENDER_WORKAROUND` environment variable to force using one or more workarounds to be active.
+The variable is expected to contain a comma-separated list of workaround names if it is present.
+Note that no workarounds are applied automatically whenever `STORM_RENDER_WORKAROUND` is present, so if your hardware and software are listed above, and you don't want to enable the workaround, you can set the environment variable to the empty string.

 If you find out that you need one or more workarounds for your hardware (or indeed, that the available workarounds do not fix the issue), please contact (info@storm-lang.org)[mailto:info@storm-lang.org] to let me knwo.

 Layout